ianllewellyn/gunship/README.md

 * Game: Localstorage leaderboard
 * Game: Sounds!!
+* Game: Display total enemies killed on the Game Over screen
+* Game: Display highest multiplier on the Game Over screen
+* Game: Display bullets fired on the Game Over screen
+* Game: Kill everything when your ship is hit?
 * Game: Particles inflict damage on enemies?
 Not so sure they should
-* Game: Kill everything when your ship is hit?